 Furthermore, it is also important to avoid damaging your hair unnecessarily.
 Regularly colouring your hair or getting chemical hair treatments can damage your hair, and lead to an increase of breakage.
 Chlorine found in swimming pools, bleaching your hair, and exposing your hair to excessive heat are also all potential causes of hair damage.
 That you might want to avoid.
 Also, some products that contain minoxidil can also incease hair loss.

 Teenage hair loss appears in teenagers.
 It can be caused by some types of hair loss, such as androgenetic alopecia, ringworm, malnutrition and trichotillomania.
-A few of these conditions Neofollics hair products can treat fairly and effective.
+A lot of these conditions you can treat fairly and effective with Neofollics hair products.